tmux-python/libtmux/doc/glossary.rst

 .. glossary::

     libtmux
-        Python library for traversing, creating and managing tmux.
+        Python library for interfacing with tmux through its objects.

     tmuxp
         A tool to manage workspaces with tmux, built on libtmux.